 In terms of community festival planning, it may be possible, on occasions, to secure sponsorship from local companies or businesses in the area.
-This can clearly helps to demonstrate a 'community partnership' approach has been achieved.
+This can clearly help to demonstrate a 'community partnership' approach has been achieved.

-11.0 Applying for sources of funding
+12.0 Applying for Sources of Funding

-It will be more than likely that local community groups will wish to apply to a number of organisations for funding support for their event or festival.
-Completing forms can be a rather daunting task and in many cases this can be the first challenge and hinder progress.
-Many groups find this 'red tape' and the questions to be answered very difficult as you may be asked to produce some of the following information in advance of the event taking place: -
+It will be more than likely that local community groups will wish to apply to several organisations for funding support for their event or festival.
+Completing forms can be a rather daunting task and in many cases, this can be the first point of failure and lack of progress.
+Many groups find this 'red tape' and questions to be answered to be very difficult as you may be asked to produce some of the following information in advance of the event taking place: -